The Grace (group): 2007: One More Time, OK? and Graceful4

-The group's first album, 한번 더, OK?
-(Hanbeon Deo, OK?; One More Time, OK?) was released on May 4, 2007.
-The title song "One More Time, OK?" was The Grace's most successful song to date, topping Mnet M!
-Countdown and SBS Inkigayo charts.
+The group's first album, One More Time, OK? was released on May 4, 2007.
+The title song "One More Time, OK?" was The Grace's most successful song to date, topping Mnet M Countdown and SBS Inkigayo charts.
 The album reached sixth place for the month.
 On June 15, the album was released in Taiwan, The Grace's first major release overseas.
 "One More Time, OK?" won the Best Dance Music award at the 2007 Mnet Asian Music Awards (M.Net KM Music Festival).

 A fifth Japanese single by the group, "Piranha" was released in August, consisting of "Piranha" and Japanese versions of "My Everything" and "Just For One Day", featuring TVXQ's Jaejoong.
 The single debuted at #26 on the Oricon daily charts and peaked at #50 on weekly charts.

 In November, their first Japanese album Graceful 4 was released, consisting of nine previously released songs and new material, including the Japanese version of "One More Time, OK?" from their first Korean album's title track.

 2008: "Stand Up People" and "Here"

 During the first months of 2008, The Grace performed at various events in support of their first Japanese album.
 They held three concerts in April and May named Graceful Party Vol. 1.
 The last one, at Daikanyama UNIT in Tokyo, featured their upcoming release "Here", a collaboration with hip-hop group, Cliff Edge.

 Their sixth Japanese single called "Stand Up People", was released on July 23.
 It consisted of "Dear Friend", remixes of "Stand Up People" and "One More Time, OK?".
 Their seventh single, "Here" was released on October 22, but after the song leaked, a limited-time free download was offered.
 "Here" was the theme song of both the drama and movie of Homeless School Student, based on a Japanese best-seller book.
 A second song and music video were released, titled "Near".
 "Here" reached #16 on the Oricon Charts with sales of over 16,000.

+In December 2008, it was announced through the group's Japanese website that Stephanie would absent from the group activities due to her back pain and remained of the member would continue the group activities.

-2009–11: Dear..., sub-unit, Indefinite Hiatus and departure from SM
+2009–2023: Dear..., sub-unit, Indefinite hiatus and members departure from SM

 The group's second Japanese album Dear... was released on January 7, 2009.
 The album peaked #14 on Oricon daily album charts and #37 on the Oricon weekly album charts, charted for 3 weeks and sold 4,734 copies, making it their most successful Japanese album.

 The Grace appeared on the soundtrack of the Japanese movie Subaru with the songs "Sukoshi De Ii Kara / A Bit of Good" (少しでいいから) and "Coming To You".
 "Sukoshi De Ii Kara / A Bit of Good" was part of The Grace's second Japanese Album 'Dear....
 Stephanie also appeared in the movie as a ballet trainer.

-In March 2009, It was announced through the group's Japanese website that Stephanie absent from the group activities due to back pain injury and the group would continue as a three-member group.